The Gesture Speaks

 Exhibition programm Communicating Bodies

 Forming part of the exhibition programme Communicating Bodies developed by HALLE 14 Zentrum für zeitgenössische Kunst (Contemporary Art Centre) and the Bauhaus Dessau Foundation is the exhibition Mensch, tanz!
 (Gotta Dance!) on show from 2 November 2023 until 14 January 2024 in HALLE 14 in Leipzig.
-Here, artistic projects by Aikaterini Gegisian (Exercises in Speaking Out), Niels Bolbrinker (video installation Tänzermenschen / Dancer People), also by Lina Ehrentraud, Max Baitinger and Anna Haifisch (comics as Bilder zum Tanzen / Images for Dancing), are likewise devoted to an updating of the historical body experiments.
+Here, the artistic projects of Aikaterini Gegisian (Exercises in Speaking Out), Niels Bolbrinker (video installation Tänzermenschen) as well as snail eye (Lina Ehrentraut, Stefanie Leinhos, Malwine Stauss, Julius Wagner with comics as images for dancing) are equally dedicated to an actualization of historical body experiments.
 The background programme includes video performances by students of the Palucca Hochschule für Tanz / University of Dance Dresden.

 A joint project as part of the exhibition programme Communicating Bodies with HALLE 14 Zentrum für zeitgenössische Kunst Leipzig, the Palucca Hochschule für Tanz Dresden and SQUASH Comics e.V.
 Leipzig, sponsored by the Cultural Foundation of the Free State of Saxony.